LIQUOR LICENSING > ENTERTAINMENT VENUE LICENCE

 - Corkage may be charged at a fee determined by the licensee.

-An entertainment venue licence allows the licensee to sell liquor at a time when live entertainment is provided on the licensed premises between 9 pm and 5 am the following day but not at any time falling between:
+An entertainment venue licence allows the licensee to sell liquor at a time when live entertainment is provided on the licensed premises between 9pm and 5am the following day.

-A section 35(1)(c) authorisation only allows trade (without a meal and without live entertainment) until midnight Monday to Saturday or between 11 am and 8 pm on a Sunday, unless the licence also has an extended trading authorisation.
-This authorisation does not apply when the licensee is trading in accordance with conditions listed above and can not operate on Good Friday or Christmas Day.
+A section 35(1)(c) authorisation only allows trade (without a meal and without live entertainment) until midnight Monday to Sunday, unless the licence also has an extended trading authorisation.

-An applicant for a Entertainment Venue licence or an existing licence holder can apply to Consumer and Business Services for any of the following consents:
+An applicant for an Entertainment Venue licence or an existing licence holder can apply to Consumer and Business Services for any of the following consents:

 Extended trading authorisation (ETA)

-If a licensee wishes to trade (without a meal) between midnight and 5 am Monday to Saturday, or between 8 am or 11 am or 8 pm and midnight on a Sunday, or between midnight and 2 am on Christmas Day, the licensee may apply for an Extended trading authorisation.
+If a licensee wishes to trade (without a meal) between midnight and 5am Monday to Sunday, the licensee may apply for an Extended trading authorisation (PDF 83KB).

 Extension of trading area